12 Karaoke World Records You Never Knew Existed

 Longest marathon karaoke with multiple participants

 When you have a little help from your friends, all things are possible.
 A group from Changchun, Jilin, China sang karaoke for an impressive 792 hours and 2 minutes straight from May 22 to June 24, 2014.
 The event was organized by the Chinese company Guangqi Honda Automobile Co.
 If only Guinness recorded which songs these ambitious folks sang for that long.
 We might have suggested, “The Song That Never Ends.”
+These 2019 world records make this record seem tame.

 Most karaoke participants